What’s the best VA loan rate today?

 If you have a VA loan and want to reduce your rate, you’ll likely qualify for a VA Interest Rate Reduction Refinance Loan (IRRRL).
 VA IRRRL rates are lower than other types of loans, and if you last purchased or refinanced in the last few years — or even before that — you may be able to save a lot on interest.

 You don’t need a home appraisal, income documentation, or bank statements with the IRRRL.
 The VA says you don’t even need a new credit report (though most lenders will pull one).
 The main requirement is that you lower your rate and payment enough that it benefits your situation.Get today's low VA IRRRL rates.
 Start here

 VA home purchase loan

 Home buying with a VA loan is a lot more complex than getting a VA refinance.
-But it’s well worth it considering today’s low VA interest rates.
+But it’s well worth it considering today’s lower VA interest rates.

-The first step is getting pre-approved with your VA lender of choice.
-With the pre-approval letter, you can make an offer on a home.
+- The first step is getting preapproved with your private lender of choice.
+With the preapproval letter, you can make an offer on a home

-With a clean file, you could be a homeowner within 30-45 days, but longer if you have damaged credit or questionable income.
+- With a clean credit file, you could be a homeowner within 30-45 days, but longer if you have damaged credit or questionable income

 For an in-depth look at buying a home with a VA loan, see our guide.

 Should I get a VA loan?

 The VA mortgage program has both pros and cons, like any home loan.
 But the benefits outweigh the drawbacks for most VA-eligible home buyers.
 Here are a few key points to consider when applying for a VA loan.